Towards Consistent Document-level Entity Linking: Joint Models for Entity Linking and Coreference Resolution: Architecture

 \subsection{Joint Approaches}

 We propose two methods for joint coreference and EL.
-The first, {\clinker}, is motivated by end-to-end span-based coreference resolution models \citep{lee2017end,lee2018higher} \revklim{that optimize the marginalized probability of the correct antecedents for each given span.} We extend this \revchris{local} marginalization to include the span's candidate entity links.
-Formally, the modeled probability of $y$ being the antecedent of span $s_i$ is:
+The first, {\clinker}, is motivated by end-to-end span-based coreference resolution models \citep{lee2017end,lee2018higher} that optimize the marginalized probability of the correct antecedents for each given span.
+We extend this local marginalization to include the span's candidate entity links.
+Formally, the modeled probability of $y$ (text span or candidate entity) being the antecedent of span $s_i$ is: